Long COVID: Work-related impacts

 The impact of long COVID on people's ability to work is large.
 Estimates vary on how many people are out of work, or work reduced hours because of long COVID.
 For those with mild or moderate disease, between 12% and 23% had had long periods of absence or remained absent from work at 3 to 7 months.
 The share of people working adjusted hours or tasks after mild or moderate COVID, was around 8% to 45% after three to eight months.
 The percentage of people returning to work after hospitalisation was lower.
 Return to work after hospitalisation differed by country.
 In China and the US a higher percentage went back to work.
 In the US this could be partially explained by a lack of paid sick leave for some workers.

 The Institute for Fiscal Studies studied labour impacts of long COVID in the UK in 2021.
 They concluded that of people who worked before contracting long COVID, one in ten had stopped working.
 Most of them were on sick leave rather than unemployed.
 It is estimated that reduced working hours and absence from work due to long COVID costs the UK economy £5.7 billion.
 The equivalent figure for informal carers of people with long COVID is £4.8 billion.

 Economic impacts

 The OECD estimates that 3 million people have left the work force due to long COVID in OECD countries.
-Only counting lost wages, this would amount to an economic loss of $141 billion USD.
-When taking into account reduced quality of life as well, yearly economics costs due to long COVID were estimated to be between $864 billion and $1.04 trillion USD.
+Only counting lost wages, this would amount to an economic loss of US$141 billion.
+When taking into account reduced quality of life as well, yearly economics costs due to long COVID were estimated to be between US$864 billion and US$1.04 trillion.
 This does not include health care costs.
-As a share of global gross domestic product, impacts are estimated to be between 0.5% and 2.3%.
+As a share of global GDP, impacts are estimated to be between 0.5% and 2.3%.

-A recent study estimated that long COVID contributes to global economic cost of about $1 trillion a year for the 400 million afflicted.
+A study estimated that long COVID contributes to global economic cost of about $1 trillion a year for the 400 million afflicted.